Zakes, Nomcebo and Kellerman bring home a Grammy

 — Wouter Kellerman (@wouterkellerman) February 5, 2023

-Beyonce’ made history as she has now received 32 Grammy Awards in total.
-On the night she won for the best dance/electronic album for Renaissance, best R&B song, best dance/electronic recording and best traditional R&B performance.
+Beyonce’ made history again, bagging awards in four categories which took her Grammy awards tally to 32 in total.

+She won in the Dance/Electronic Album category for Renaissance, Best R&B Song, Best Dance/Electronic Recording and Best Traditional R&B Performance.

-She dedicated her win to her “beautiful husband” and the “queer community for their love and for inventing the genre”.
-Best solo performance went to Adele for the song Easy on Me, her sixteenth Grammy to date.
+Queen B, as she is affectionately known, dedicated her win to her “beautiful husband” and the “queer community for their love and for inventing the genre”.

+The Best Solo Performance award went to Adele for the song Easy on Me, her 16th Grammy to date.

-Rapper Kendrick Lamar won in the best rap performance, best rap song and best rap album catergories for his album Mr. Morale & the Big Steppers, while Lizzo won record of the year for About Damn Time.
+Rapper Kendrick Lamar won in the Best Rap Performance, Best Rap Song and Best Rap Album categories for his album Mr Morale & the Big Steppers, while Lizzo won the Record of the Year award for About Damn Time.

 Watch the official video of Bayethe here: